milin2001/milin2001.github.io/README.md

 # Introduction

-# How to accesss and use the application!
+# How to access and use the application!
 To run the application in your own system.

 Hardware Requiremnt: